If you would like to make a charitable donation to OSN please contact:

 Donate

-OSN is a registered 501(c)3 non-profit organization that relies on charitable donations and volunteer resources to educate and connect the people in Oklahoma to issues and events.
-Your tax-deductible contribution will be used to ensure the continued success of the Network and its mission of connecting those in Oklahoma working towards our sustainable future!
+OSN is a registered 501(c)(3) non-profit organization that relies on grants, charitable donations, and volunteer resources.
+Your tax-deductible contribution will be used to ensure the continued success of the Network and its mission of supporting the Oklahoma people and policies that are building our sustainable future!